EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations: Abstract

 \section{Abstract}

-Equivariant Transformers such as Equiformer have demonstrated the efficacy of applying Transformers to the domain of 3D atomistic systems. \revision{However, they are still limited to small degrees of equivariant representations due to their computational complexity.} \revision{In this paper, we investigate whether these architectures can scale well to higher degrees.} Starting from Equiformer, we first replace \revision{$SO(3)$ convolutions} with eSCN convolutions to efficiently incorporate higher-degree tensors. \revision{Then, to better leverage the power of higher degrees, we propose three architectural improvements -- attention re-normalization, separable $S^2$ activation and separable layer normalization.} Putting this all together, we propose EquiformerV2, which outperforms previous state-of-the-art methods on the large-scale OC20 dataset by up to $12\%$ on forces, $4\%$ on energies, offers better speed-accuracy trade-offs, and $2\times$ reduction in DFT calculations needed for computing adsorption energies.
+Equivariant Transformers such as Equiformer have demonstrated the efficacy of applying Transformers to the domain of 3D atomistic systems.
+However, they are limited to small degrees of equivariant representations due to their computational complexity.
+In this paper, we investigate whether these architectures can scale well to higher degrees.
+Starting from Equiformer, we first replace $SO(3)$ convolutions with eSCN convolutions to efficiently incorporate higher-degree tensors.
+Then, to better leverage the power of higher degrees, we propose three architectural improvements -- attention re-normalization, separable $S^2$ activation and separable layer normalization.
+Putting this all together, we propose EquiformerV2, which outperforms previous state-of-the-art methods on large-scale OC20 dataset by up to $9\%$ on forces, $4\%$ on energies, offers better speed-accuracy trade-offs, and $2\times$ reduction in DFT calculations needed for computing adsorption energies. \revision{Additionally, EquiformerV2 trained on only OC22 dataset outperforms GemNet-OC trained on both OC20 and OC22 datasets, achieving much better data efficiency.} \revision{Finally, we compare EquiformerV2 with Equiformer on QM9 and OC20 S2EF-2M datasets to better understand the performance gain brought by higher degrees.}